How Glycolic Acid Helps with Acne

 - Reduces scars: Severe acne lesions often leave scars.
 High-percentage glycolic acid peels can help somewhat reduce scarring from acne lesions.2-6

-- Skin hydration: Healthy skin must contain a certain amount of water, and without a proper level of water, it can become dry and flaky.
+- Increases hydration: Healthy skin must contain a certain amount of water, and without a proper level of water, it can become dry and flaky.
 This dryness can lead to skin damage and skin aging.
 Glycolic acid works to maintain skin moisture by increasing the production of a compound called hyaluronic acid.
 Hyaluronic acid supports skin hydration, and the increase in moisture improves "skin appearance, texture, and function."2

 Glycolic Acid Treatments for Acne